Farmer: Income

 Farmed products might be sold either to a market, in a farmers' market, or directly from a farm.
 In a subsistence economy, farm products might to some extent be either consumed by the farmer's family or pooled by the community.

 Occupational hazards

 There are several occupational hazards for those in agriculture; farming is a particularly dangerous industry.
 Farmers can encounter and be stung or bitten by dangerous insects and other arthropods, including scorpions, fire ants, bees, wasps and hornets.
 Farmers also work around heavy machinery which can kill or injure them.
 Farmers can also establish muscle and joints pains from repeated work.
+Farmers also faces unique mental stressors, like the stress of uncertain crop yield based on weather events and uncertain economic stability due to market fluctuations.
+In the US, farmers are 3.5 times more likely to die by suicide than the general US population.

 Etymology

 The word 'farmer' originally meant a person collecting taxes from tenants working a field owned by a landlord.
 The word changed to refer to the person farming the field.

 Previous names for a farmer were churl and husbandman.